 Proper nutrition to help your sun-exposed skin

-1. Start eating foods rich in beta-carotene and lycopene, such as tomatoes, carrots, peppers, and watermelon in the spring and summer.
+- Start eating foods rich in beta-carotene and lycopene, such as tomatoes, carrots, peppers, and watermelon, in spring and summer.
 These are the red and orange foods that are abundant during the warmer months.